ayonli/next-controller/README.md

 ```

 Note: actually extends `ApiController` is optional, however if we do, we can use
-`useMiddleware()` method in the controller, which will be explained in the
+the `use()` method in the controller, which will be explained in the following
-following sections.
+sections.

 ## Method Support